-- 1. Completion of "punch-list" items appended to "Certificate of Substantial Completion." - 2.
-Receipt of Contractor's affidavit as to Release of - Liens.

-Receipt of Contractor's affidavit as to Payment of Debts and Claims. - Receipt of agreement of Contractor's Surety Company as to Final Payment. - Company as to Final Payment.Certification by the Architect/Engineer as to Project Completion.
+- Completion of "punch-list" items appended to "Certificate of Substantial Completion." - Receipt of Contractor's affidavit as to Release of Liens. - Receipt of Contractor's affidavit as to Payment of Debts and Claims. - 4.
+Receipt of agreement of Contractor's Surety Company as to Final Payment. - Certification by the Architect/Engineer as to Project Completion.